yeoman/yeoman/cli/docs/docs.md

 npm install grunt -g
 ```

-1. Add the yeoman as a project dependency.
+1. Add yeoman as a project dependency.
 In your project's root,
 next to the `grunt.js` and `package.json` file, run `npm install
 http://nodeload.github.com/yeoman/yeoman/tarball/master -S`